juanjocarin/Citibike-viz/README.md

 # W209-Data Visualization and Communication

-+ Best practices for effective communication of results through compelling narratives and visualizations.
++ Best practices for effective communication of results through compelling narratives and visualizations (using Tableau, D3.js, ...).